timOTdev/0010_practical_javascript/notes.md

 }
 ```

-- We are also displaytodos button from the HTML and handlers;
+- We are also removing displaytodos button from the HTML and handlers;
 ```
     <button onclick="handlers.displayTodos()">Display Todos</button>
 ```